raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-tools.md

 categories: ["Engagement", "Event Management"]
 tags: ["learning", "Agile"]
 # meta description
-description: "A look at some of the tools that contributed the most to engagement"
+description: "Behind the scenes of a successful company event: a look at some of the tools that contributed the most to engagement"
 summary: "A look at some of the tools that contributed the most to engagement"
 # save as draft
 draft: false